kyryl-opens-ml/ai-engineering/module-2/README.md

 ## Overview

 This module covers data storage and processing.
-You'll deploy MinIO locally, benchmark data formats and explore vector databases.
+You'll benchmark data formats and explore vector databases.

 ## Practice

-In this module you'll experiment with storage options, implement a MinIO client, and benchmark data ingestion and inference performance.
+In this module you'll experiment with storage options and benchmark data ingestion and inference performance.

 ### Key tasks

-- Deploy MinIO locally with Docker and Kubernetes.
-- Build a CRUD Python client with tests.
 - Benchmark Pandas storage formats.
 - Measure inference speed using multiple workers.